macthecadillac/rosters/README.md

 `rosters` has no external dependency aside from a functioning OS.
-Simply download the appropriate executable for your platform from the [release page](https://github.com/macthecadillac/rosters/releases) and run in the terminal.
+Simply download the appropriate executable for your platform from the [release page](https://github.com/macthecadillac/rosters/releases) and execute in a terminal.

+While configuration is entirely optional, you are strongly encouraged to create one.
+The program can group sections by TAs if configured to do so.
+This will significantly reduce the number of PDFs generated, especially for on-sequence labs.

 # Usage

 This program has a "multitool" interface, where the main command is followed by a subcommand which takes its own arguments.
-The general syntax of the tool is `rosters <subcommand> <arguments> [options]`.
+The general syntax is `rosters <subcommand> <arguments> [options]`.
 The subcommands will be described in the following subsections.